GoogleChrome/CertificateTransparency/ct_policy.md

 This document details the criteria for a certificate to be considered *CT Qualified*.

-In order to improve the security of Extended Validation (EV) certificates, Google Chrome requires that all certificates issued after 1 Jan 2015 be CT Qualified in order to be recognized as EV.
+Google Chrome requires that all Extended Validation (EV) certificates issued after 1 Jan 2015 be CT Qualified in order to be recognized as EV, and that all publicly-trusted TLS certificates issued after 30 April 2018 be CT Qualified in order to be recognized as valid.

-In order to improve the security of the Certificate Authority (CA) ecosystem, Google Chrome may require that certificates be considered CT Qualified in order to be recognized as trusted.
-This may be in response to security incidents, in which certificates from a particular CA are required to be CT Qualified in order to ensure compliance with stated policies and industry requirements.
-This may also be based on site operators signalling that certificates for a particular domain be CT Qualified in order to ensure transparency of the issued certificates.
+In addition, Google Chrome allows for site operators to indicate that they expect all publicly-trusted certificates for their domain, regardless of when they were issued, be CT Qualified in order to be trusted.

 Chrome’s current Certificate Transparency implementation is as follows: